github-pfeifer-syscon-de/genericImg/README.md

 </pre>
 in that case remove the offending intermediate file and retry to build (in some cases it might help to use autoreconf).

+The build-scripts do not adhere to the autotools convention [wave hand] there is no default optimization.
+As I expect some more user like usage, and tried to make this work right out of the box with gcc/clang (sorry maintainers, if you feel this is bad idea please make a suggestion).
+If your don't like gcc/clang the Makefile.am export statements need some adaption.

 ## Logging